sunny3e/SQLPackage/README.md

 ### Create Your Models

   You will also need to create a Models.swift struct which creates your SQL functions for AppInfo.
 InsertAppInfoSQL automatically creates the insert SQL & PARAMS Dictionary for you by using the Sqldb.getSQLInsert() method.
 The same goes for updateAppInfoSQL.
+Both these methods insert or update Null or Nil data.
+If you want the SQL to skip over Null or Nil data in the SQL & PARAMS use the sqldb.getSQLInsertValid() or sqldb.getSQLUpdateValid methods, and only valid data will be inserted or updated.
 The function Models.getAppInfo reads the DB and returns SQL & PARAMS Dictionary and then Maps this to the AppInfo struct by using dbDecode method, and does this in just 7 lines of code for any structure.

  ```swift
 import Foundation